dianess/KD-Project/README.md

 # KD-Project

-New project for GitHub tests and Python coding.
+Project for GitHub collaboration testing and Python coding.